pilotmoon/popclipweb/site/beta.md

 channel="beta"
 />

 **Beta installation:** Install in the Applications folder, replacing any existing copy of the PopClip app.
-(Settings and extensions will be preserved.)
+PopClip beta will preserve your current settings and extensions.

 ## Beta Version History